johnjkenny/gcp_storage/README.md

 gstorage -c -n test1.txt -s "this is a test" [2025-03-26 15:45:47,858][INFO][cloud_storage,152]: Successfully uploaded data to test1.txt

-# Create object with folder like sorting:
+# Create object with folder structure (use /f1/f2/ etc for a root like structure):
 gstorage -c -n f1/f2/test123.txt -s "this was also a test" [2025-03-26 15:45:47,858][INFO][cloud_storage,152]: Successfully uploaded data to f1/f2/test123.txt